Get Matched With Colleges

 Unlike designating a major, earning a minor is not required by colleges or universities.
 Students should still be very intentional regarding this decision, however, as it can impact future career prospects and will likely expand how they think about their careers and life in general.

-As with major selections, colleges and universities have set frameworks of required courses that must be completed to earn minors.
-The amount of choice given to students tends to vary significantly from institution to institution, with some schools only providing a broader explanation of the types of courses necessary instead of an explicit list.
+As with major selections, colleges have set frameworks of required courses that must be completed to earn minors.
+The amount of choice given to students tends to vary significantly from institution to institution, with some only providing a broader explanation of the types of courses necessary instead of an explicit list.
 Those interested in designating a minor should always review expectations thoroughly and consider how any additional classwork may impact graduation timelines.

 Is Earning a Minor Worth It?

 Ultimately, earning colleges minor can be worth it for students who want to gain knowledge and training in secondary subjects related to their majors.
 Minors can play a significant role in finding employment after graduation.
-Unsurprisingly, many students choose subordinate disciplines of study that supplement their primary fields.
+Unsurprisingly, many students choose minors that supplement their primary fields.
 This allows them to gain specialization in complementary areas that may set them apart from other job candidates.
 In fact, earning a minor is one great way to make yourself more attractive to potential employers and gain employment faster after graduating.

 Some of the most worthwhile minors related to career prospects include:

+A minor can also serve as a great way to attain skills that may prove useful in daily life.
+Someone with a deaf uncle, for example, may personally benefit from minoring in American Sign Language.
 It’s also worth mentioning that some colleges and universities may offer certain disciplines as minors only.
-This likely means that the institution does not have enough courses for a student to major in the given subject.
-In these cases, minors serve as ways for students to get the education they want without having to transfer to different schools.
+This often means that the institution does not have enough courses for a student to major in the given subject.
+In these cases, minors serve as ways for students to learn something about a subject without having to transfer to different schools.

 Will Earning a Minor Affect Your Career?